trystan/PugnaciousWizards2/README.md

 * help popups

 version 0.4 (in progress)
-* more spells.
-Eventually have 18 random scrolls in each castle and 27 total spells
+* 9 total spells found in the castle.

 version 0.5
-* enemy wizards
+* 18 or so total, only 9 in each castle.

 version 0.6
-* themed areas (fire, ice, etc)
+* enemy wizards

 version 0.7
-* score system with gold?
+* themed areas (fire, ice, etc)

 version 0.8
 * save/continue